Iu Mien people: Modern history

+Around 1700, the first group of Mien arrived in Laos, led by a party of elephant hunters who discovered a promising land for new cultivation in and around Namtha in northern Laos.
+Following this initial wave, a drought struck southern Yunnan in the late 1800s, prompting a second wave of migration.
+For some Mien, the move was a result of having exhausted their plots on the mountain; a primary factor contributing to the frequent emigration out of China was the scarcity of fertile land.
+The Mien had been migrating away from their original homeland in Hunan province for centuries due in part to this same challenge, as the reality of slash-and-burn agriculture is that the yield eventually becomes insufficient.

 Life in Laos and Thailand

 Since the Iu Mien people had settled in Laos and Thailand, they gained more independence.
 One group of Iu Mien migrated from Vietnam to Thailand.
 The other migrated from Vietnam to Laos.
 They were able to form their own villages and were run by village chiefs.
-Laos and Thai governments were helping Iu Mien to select their village chiefs to run their village affairs and report to the city mayor and governor about their village's social issues and problems.
-Iu Mien people were allowed to maintain their culture, identity, language, cultural norms, and ways of Iu Mien's living.
+Lao and Thai governments helped Iu Mien select village chiefs to run village affairs and report to the city mayor and governor about their village's social issues and problems.
+For the most part, the Iu Mien people were allowed to maintain their culture, identity, language, cultural norms, and ways.

 Rich Iu Mien families would be able to own a house in the city and send their kids to school.
 The poor would be able to find land to cultivate for farming without government restrictions.
 The natural soils of the land were rich.
 They were free to farm anywhere in the countryside.
 The Iu Mien people were able to plant crops and be self-sufficient for many generations.
 The tropical forests in Laos and Thailand have all kinds of wild animals for Iu Mien to hunt for consumption as well as various kinds of tropical fruits and wild vegetables which provide nutrients to the Iu Mien people.
 The rivers have plenty of fish for Iu Mien to fish for food.
 They were enjoying life and the environment in Laos and Thailand for many generations until 1960 when the cold war began.